Registration closed — Follow us on LinkedIn for next event updates →

 Frequently Asked Questions

-On Day 1, you'll build in Lovable - a browser-based tool that lets you create working apps by describing what you want in plain English.
-No downloads, no setup, no code.
-On Day 2, you'll use Claude Code or Cursor - more powerful tools that let you build AI agents and automations that run on your computer.
+You'll build in Lovable - a browser-based tool that lets you create working apps by describing what you want in plain English (no downloads, no setup, no code) - and in Claude Code or Cursor, more powerful tools that let you build AI agents and automations that run on your computer.
 We'll walk you through setup and have coaches on hand if you get stuck.

 Yes.
 We teach frameworks, not just tools.
 How to identify a good AI problem, how to write a spec, how to think about risks and guardrails - that applies whether you're using Claude, Gemini, ChatGPT, or whatever your company rolls out next.
 The specific tools we use in the workshop are a way to practice those skills by building something real.
 Most people find that once they've actually built something, they're dramatically better at using whatever AI tools they already have access to.